mtsmn/IoT/reference/billing.md

 Paid {{site.data.keyword.iot_full}} service plans (plans other than 'Lite'), are based on the concept of megabytes exchanged and analyzed over the period of a month.
 This document details how {{site.data.keyword.iot_short_notm}} meters the data to create usage information that determines the cost of using the service.
 Usage information can be used to approximate the cost of using {{site.data.keyword.iot_short_notm}} based on the design and number of devices, applications and gateways.

-For information about the cost of each megabyte of data exchanged or analyzed, see the {{site.data.keyword.iot_short_notm}} service in the {{site.data.keyword.Bluemix_notm}} catalog for the region required.
+For information about the cost of each megabyte of data exchanged, see the {{site.data.keyword.iot_short_notm}} service in the {{site.data.keyword.Bluemix_notm}} catalog for the region required.

 You can use the [Pricing Calculator ![External link icon](../../../icons/launch-glyph.svg "External link icon")](http://iot-cost-calculator.ng.bluemix.net/) to help you to calculate the cost of an {{site.data.keyword.iot_short_notm}} service.

-The following three items are each metered separately and billed according to usage:
+The following items are metered and billed according to usage:
-- data exchanged
-- data analyzed
-- edge data analyzed

 ## Data Exchanged
 The *data exchanged* calculation includes account data that is exchanged by applications, devices and gateways by using MQTT or HTTP messaging, as well as data that is exchanged by applications by using the HTTP API.